AlastairTaft/IsomorphicCss/README.md

+# ⚠️ Archived
+This repo is not maintained.
+Most build tools do this automatically for you these days.

 # Isomorphic CSS

 This is a styling framework agnostic way of gathering up all the css you use in your app.
 Useful if you're building static versions of your sites.